Otolaryngology: Reduce Risk When Performing Diagnostic Imaging Services

 Address Incidental Findings

 An incidental finding is an actionable abnormality that is not related to the disease or symptoms that prompted the study.
-Incidental findings are common; one study suggested that over half of all of imaging scans contain at least one incidental finding.
-These findings are confounding to providers and can result in a “cascade” of services and testing when pursued.3
+Incidental findings are common; one study suggested that over half of all imaging scans contain at least one incidental finding.
+These findings are confounding to practitioners and can result in a “cascade” of services and testing when pursued.2

 On the other hand, failure to address incidental findings is a common component of medical malpractice claims, largely due to lack of follow-up.
 Addressing incidental findings is a balancing act.
 CBCT is a good example.
 An incidental CBCT finding in otolaryngology may be a diagnostic finding in dentistry and vice versa.